 Reaching for your phone on the couch, you decide to set three alarms that will remind you to give your daughter CBD oil three times a day.
 She’ll get it every morning, afternoon, and night — and you’ll make sure to provide the school nurse with a bottle of CBD so your daughter can get her afternoon dose.

 Perfect.
 Now, what else can you do?
 You start to think through more ideas until you finally remember one of your friend’s Christmas traditions.
 Every December, your friend gets a clothesline, hangs tiny stockings on it, and numbers them one through twenty-four.
 Afterward, your friend writes a fun Christmas activity on twenty-four pieces of paper and drops each piece into a stocking.
 Then, every day leading up to Christmas, your friend grabs a piece of paper out of a stocking and tells her kids the activity of the day.

 You wonder if that could work for your daughter.
 A fun Christmas activity to do every day would give her a single thing to focus on after school.
 It would also distract your daughter from all of the questions and worries that run around in her head.
 Maybe your friend’s Christmas tradition could work.
 Curious, you decide to try it.

-Making the most of CBD and holiday activities
+Making the most of CBD and other solutions

 The next day, when your new alarm goes off at 7:15 a.m., you give your daughter her morning dose of CBD oil before you pack an unopened bottle for the school nurse.
 Once you drop your daughter off at school and give the CBD to the nurse, you get in the car and head to Hobby Lobby to get a clothesline, Christmas stockings, and green and red paper.